-The Campus Council shall exercise general legislative powers in connection with all legislation not reserved to the sole jurisdiction of the Faculty Senate, the Student Senate, or the Staff Senate.
+The Campus Council shall have authority to make recommendations to appropriate University officials, bodies, and/or units on matters of shared interest among faculty, staff, and students not within a subject matter area reserved to other campus governing bodies.

-All legislation initiated in the Faculty Senate, the Student Senate, or the Staff Senate shall be reported to the Campus Council for informational purposes.
-If the legislation is not within the sole jurisdiction of those bodies, it will require final action by the Campus Council for approval.
+All legislation initiated by other campus governing bodies shall be reported to the Campus Council for informational and advisory purposes.
+If the legislation is not within the sole subject matter area of those bodies, it will require final action by the Campus Council for approval.

-The Campus Council may advise the Chancellor, the President of the University, and through the President, the Board of Trustees, on any matter of concern to the Campus Council including legislation reported by the Faculty Senate, the Staff Senate, and the Student Senate.
+The Campus Council may make recommendations to the Chancellor, on any matter within the purview of the Campus Council. including legislation reported other campus governance bodies with a specific request for the Chancellor’s review and favorable action.
+If the Chancellor declines to act favorably upon such a recommendation within two weeks of receiving it, the Campus Council upon a three-fifths vote, may request that the President consider the matter.

+If a resolution is not achieved on the recommendation within 30 days after referral to the President, the President may submit the recommendation to the Board of Trustees for consideration.

 B. Membership

-The voting membership of the Campus Council shall consist of the Chair of the Faculty Senate, the Vice Chair of the Faculty Senate, the ASG President, the President pro tempre of the Student Senate, the Chair of the Staff Senate, Vice Chair of the Staff Senate, 16 additional faculty representatives as specified in paragraph a below, 16 additional student representatives as specified in paragraph b below, and 16 additional staff representatives as specified in paragraph c below, and administration representatives as specified in paragraph d below.

-The 16 additional faculty representatives shall be voting members of the Faculty Senate and shall be elected for one-year terms by the Faculty Senate pursuant to its rules.

-The 16 additional student representatives shall be voting members of the Student Senate and shall be elected for one-year terms by the Student Senate pursuant to its rules.
+The voting membership of the Campus Council shall consist of those specified in paragraphs a-c below.

+The Chair and Vice Chair of the following campus governing bodies:

+Faculty Senate

+Staff Senate

+Associated Student Government

+Graduate-Professional Student Congress

-The 16 additional staff representatives shall be voting members of the Staff Senate and shall be elected for one-year terms by the Staff Senate pursuant to its rules.
+12 additional representatives from each governing body specified in the paragraph above shall be elected for one-year terms by their respective governing body pursuant to their rules.

-The administration representatives shall be the Dean of Students, the dean of each college or school (including the Graduate School and the Global Campus), and the dean (or director) of University Libraries.
+The voting administration representatives shall include :dean of each undergraduate academic college or school, the deans of the Law School, the Graduate School and International Education, the dean of Admissions, dean of Students, dean of the Honors College, and the dean of the University Libraries.

+The non-voting administration representatives shall include:

+The Chancellor

+All Vice Chancellors

-Should a faculty, student, or staff representative be unable to complete the term of office, the senate which elected that person shall elect a replacement member to serve for the unexpired term.
+Should a faculty, student, or staff representative be unable to complete the term of office, the governing body which elected that person shall elect a replacement member to serve for the unexpired term.

-The Chancellor and all vice chancellors shall be non-voting members of the Campus Council.

 C. Officers and Duties

 The Campus Council shall elect, in the spring, its Chair and Vice Chair from its members.
-The term of the new officers will begin the following fall for a one-year term.
+The term of the new officers will begin each July 1 for a one-year term ending the following June 30.

 Should the Chair of the Campus Council be unable to complete the term of office, the Vice Chair shall become, for the unexpired term, Chair of the Campus Council.